 THENCE EASTERLY BY SAID STREET FIFTY-TWO (52 FEET TO THE PLACE OF THE BEGINNING.
-ADDRESS: 11 WHIPPLE ST., WORCESTER, MA 01607 TAX MAP OR PARCEL ID NO. 10 24 16
+ADDRESS: 11 WHIPPLE ST., WORCESTER, MA 01607 TAX MAP OR PARCEL ID NO. 10 24 16 rms to be announced at the sale.

 The description of the property contained in the mortgage shall control in the event of a typographical error in this publication.
 For Mortgagor's Title see deed dated December 6, 2001 and recorded in the Worcester County (Nor-Cester District) Registry of Deeds in Book 25459.